Drafting IT Master Services Agreements: Guidance for Purchaser and Vendor Counsel

 Recording of a 90-minute CLE webinar with Q&A

 This CLE course will provide business and technology counsel with a roadmap for drafting and negotiating information technology (IT) master services agreements (MSAs).
 The panel will discuss key provisions to include in the agreements and strategies for avoiding common negotiation pitfalls and resolving contract disputes.

 - Purchaser considerations

 - Anticipating common drafting issues and streamlining negotiations

 The panel will review these and other highly relevant issues:

-- What are the key questions counsel to purchasers and vendors must first consider before undertaking the negotiation and drafting of an IT MSA?
+- What are the essential questions counsel to purchasers and suppliers must first consider before undertaking the negotiation and drafting of an IT MSA?

 - What are the most frequently included contract terms in MSAs?

 - What are the most commonly disputed issues during contract negotiations, and what are practical approaches to resolve them?